Space Oddity: Related releases

 Several demo versions of "Space Oddity" have been commercially released.
 Two early demos, including a fragment that may be the first-recorded demo of the song, were released for the first time in April 2019 on the box set Spying Through a Keyhole.
-The January 1969 demo remained officially unreleased for more than 40 years until it appeared on the 2009 two-CD special edition of David Bowie, and was debuted on vinyl in May 2019 in the box set Clareville Grove Demos.
-An edited version of the April 1969 demo originally appeared as the opening track on the 1989 box set Sound + Vision.
+Another early demo appeared on the 2009 two-CD special edition of David Bowie and was debuted on vinyl in May 2019 in the box set Clareville Grove Demos.
+An edited version of the March/April 1969 demo originally appeared as the opening track on the 1989 box set Sound + Vision.
 The unedited recording was released in June 2019 on the album The 'Mercury' Demos.
 All the abovementioned demos and another previously unreleased one were compiled for the 5-CD box set Conversation Piece, which was released in November 2019.
 The February 1969 studio recording became commercially available in 1984 on a VHS release of the film Love You till Tuesday and its accompanying soundtrack album.
 A shorter edit appeared on the 1997 compilation album The Deram Anthology 1966–1968 and an alternative take was released for the first time on Conversation Piece.